Purchase the Day Trips Around Rochester book on Amazon

 September

-September marks the beginning of fall in Rochester, offering unique seasonal activities and events.
+September marks the beginning of fall in Rochester, offering a range of unique seasonal activities and events.
 Whether indulging in the sweet and juicy flavor of apples, exploring the diverse worlds of art and music, or joining in the lively atmosphere of a festival, this month promises to be packed with joyful experiences and unforgettable moments.

 Beyond the farms, the city buzzes with excitement.
 Immerse yourself in the vibrant arts and culture scene at the Rochester Fringe Festival and the Memorial Art Gallery’s Clothesline Festival.
 These events showcase a diverse range of creative expressions that are sure to captivate your imagination.